October 2, 2024

 If someone has any concerning physical symptoms or experiences, call an ambulance straight away by dialling triple zero (000).

 Stay with the person, follow directions from emergency services and provide ambulance officers with as much information as you can.
-Ambulance officers are not required to involve the police unless they feel they are in danger.
+Emergency services are there to help and can provide instructions over the phone.

 More info